 Demi Moore stars as U.S. Navy sailor Jordan O’Neill, who is picked by a Congresswoman to be the first woman to complete the Navy Seals training program.

 While undergoing the brutal first phase of training, O’Neill has to request more than once to be treated the same as the men, with no special considerations.
 She is and is given a special beat-down by her Command Master Chief (Viggo Mortensen) during which she proves she’s no helpless female.
 She earns a small measure of his grudging respect.
 Then it becomes apparent that the Senator (a delightfully sleazy Anne Bancroft) has an ulterior motive, and that no one in Washington or the Navy expects her to successfully complete the program.
 In fact, they want her to fail.
 This is a fantastic film and Moore is at her best here.

 2 The Contender (2000)

 An honest and up-close look at American sexism in the public arena.
 Joan Allen plays (perfectly) Senator Laine Hanson, a politician in line for the Vice-Presidency.
 She has a spotless record and it seems like a sure thing until someone leaks a video.

-The ensuing media shit-storm centers around who leaked it, when it was taken and whether or not it’s her in the video.
+The ensuing media shit-storm centers around what the video depicts, whether it’s actually her in the video, and if it is her is it anyone’s business.
 The underlying theme throughout is obvious: if she were a man, there would be no shitstorm or official inquiry.
 Maybe a week’s headlines.
 Is the video anyone’s business?
 Does she need to answer questions publicly?
 Is any of this relevant to her ability to do the job?
-You’ll be discussing this long after the closing credits
+You’ll be discussing this long after the closing credits.

 3 Courage Under Fire (1996)